IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

     <properties>
         <aws.version>1.11.172</aws.version>
         <!-- We need to ensure that our choosen version is compatible with every dependency relying on it.
-             This is manual work and needs testing, but a good invest in stability and up-to-date dependencies. -->
+             This is manual work and needs testing, but a good investment in stability and up-to-date dependencies. -->
         <jackson.version>2.9.6</jackson.version>
         <joda.version>2.10.1</joda.version>
     </properties>